Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/using-github-hosted-runners/using-ae-hosted-runners-in-a-workflow.md

 ---
 title: Using AE hosted runners in a workflow
-intro: 'You can use labels to send jobs to a pool of {% data variables.actions.hosted_runner %}s.'
+intro: "You can use labels to send jobs to a pool of {% data variables.actions.hosted_runner %}s."
 versions:
-  ghae: '*'
+  ghae: "*"
 shortTitle: Use AE hosted runners
 ---